How To Calm a Dog During a Storm [Easing Your Dog's Fears]

 Utilize Dog Calming Remedies

-If you have an extra few dollars to spend, there are plenty of dog-calming remedies that you can find at pet stores or online!
+If you have an extra few dollars to spend, plenty of dog-calming remedies can be found at pet stores or online!
 These remedies include things like:

 • Thunder Jackets.
-When worn properly, these jackets or wraps provide pressure to help soothe and comfort worried pups.
+When worn correctly, these jackets or wraps provide pressure to help soothe and comfort worried pups.

 • Lavender Oil.
 Lavender is soothing to humans, but did you know it's pet-safe?
 When applied conservatively to bedding or a favorite toy, lavender oil can help relax your pet.